m0xpd/FLIP/Stripboard/README.md

 # A Stripboard Layout for the 'FLIP' Bernoulli Gate

-This folder contains a stripboard layout for the FLIP Bernoulli Gate.

 During development I made a prototype on stripboard, based on a design made in [DIYLC](https://bancika.github.io/diy-layout-creator/) :

 <p align='center'>